Decathlon/vitamin-web/CONTRIBUTING.md

 To propose any change you have to submit us a [Pull Request](https://help.github.com/articles/about-pull-requests/)

-The workflow we are using the one-pay project is:
+The workflow we are using is:

 1. Fork this repository (as you don't have a direct write access to the main one.
 2. Create your code, `Commit` and `Push the code` on your forked repo